TUM-DSE/doctor-cluster-config/docs/tum/README.md

 ## FPGA-servers

-Those servers are manually managed by @atsushikoshiba.
-They run ubuntu.
-That means that accounts/ssh keys added to this repos won't appear on those machines.
-Those machines also are not backed up
+Each of these machines is equipped with an Alveo U50 FPGA card.
+Those servers are manually managed by [@atsushikoshiba](@atsushikoshiba).
+They run ubuntu - that means that accounts/ssh keys added to this repos won't appear on those machines.
+Those machines also are not backed up.

 - [hinoki](hinoki.md)
 - sakura